-Implantable fibrous membranes can act as scaffolds, supporting tissue following trauma or surgical procedures.
+Implantable fibrous membranes such as resorbable membranes, can act as scaffolds, supporting tissue following trauma or surgical procedures.
 These applications require highly biocompatible and bio-absorbable materials.
 Implantable membranes, woven or non-woven, can be prepared from gelatin, among other options, using electrospinning to provide a favorable cell growth scaffold.
 However, the presence of endotoxins in gelatins pose negatively impacts safety in this application.

 Residual endotoxins, a common cause of complications in surgical applications

 Residual endotoxins are a common cause of complications in surgical applications.
 In the United States alone, 40,000 out of 500,000 annual arthroplasties require revisions due to aseptic loosening – a problem often associated with the presence of endotoxins (Goveia, et al., 2016).